timolson/cointrader/README.md

 [Setup Instructions](https://github.com/timolson/cointrader/wiki/Setup)

 #### Support
-See the [Wiki](https://github.com/timolson/cointrader/wiki/Home) for more information, or jump to .
+See the [Wiki](https://github.com/timolson/cointrader/wiki/Home) for more information.
 There's no mailing list, so open a new issue for anything, help or just discussion.
 Tag it with "Question" and I'll follow through with you.

 #### Console Demo